networknt/light-doc/content/en/tutorial/open-banking/hardcoded/_index.md

   -H 'x-fapi-financial-id: OB'

 ```

+All the curl commands above have two headers that are required by the specifications.
+The first header Authorization is the standard header for the OAuth 2.0 authorization code access token.
+The second one is to identify which financial institution the request is coming.

 In the next step, we are going to enable the [security][] so that the handler can get the userId from the JWT token to decide which user's account info is retrieved.